 All these accessories are already included in the standard package, except for the ab wheel.
 Any extra accessory is there to increase the capability of the gym.

-For example, in order to increase resistance, you may want to add an extra pair of bands, or in order to workout with a partner, you may need an extra sets of handles, wrist wraps and bar, and so on.
+For example, in order to increase resistance, you may want to add an extra pair of bands, or in order to work out with a partner, you may need an extra set of handles, wrist wraps and bar, and so on.

 So, while they look attractive as an alternative workout solution, they must also be looked at with a critical eye as for their effectiveness compared to standard equipment.

-Read on to find out what the main advantages and limitations of resistance bands are before you make an informed decision.
+Read on to find out what the main advantages and limitations of resistance bands are before you make an informed decision on the BodyBoss Home Gym.

-Easy On The Joints – Elastic bands stress your joints to a lesser extent than free weights because they do not rely on gravity for resistance.
+Easy On The Joints – The BodyBoss Home Gym elastic bands stress your joints to a lesser extent than free weights because they do not rely on gravity for resistance.
 Elastic bands allow for an infinite variation of the plane of movements for the same exercises, preventing the wear and tear typical of machines and weights which use always the same pattern.

-Flexible And Easy To Use – Elastic bands suit different styles of training, whether it be for strength, hypertrophy, endurance or HIIT.
-The resistance can be increased or reduced very easily and quickly by just re-positioning your body with a step forward or backward, allowing for seamless transitions of resistance, style of training and multi drop sets.
+Flexible And Easy To Use – The BodyBoss Home Gym elastic bands suit different styles of training, whether it be for strength, hypertrophy, endurance, or HIIT.
+The resistance can be increased or reduced very easily and quickly by just re-positioning your body with a step forward or backward, allowing for seamless transitions of resistance, style of training, and multi-drop sets.

 Improve Flexibility And Coordination – Elastic bands can be used for speed and power training with a light resistance through many planes of motions, ideal for developing coordination, balance, speed as well as promoting fat loss and improving cardio.